2020 Creative Fellowship: Call for Proposals

 Description of experience:

-A creative résumé or written narrative of the applicant’s knowledge and experience in creative writing is required.
+A creative résumé or written narrative of the applicant’s knowledge and experience in music or sound is required.

 Please submit a short artist biography to help us understand you, your context, your approach, and your inspiration.